ryantzr1/FRIDAY-1/README.md

 Romero, M. (2021).
 T5 (base) fine-tuned on SQUAD for QG via AP. mrm8488/t5-base-finetuned-question-generation-ap · Hugging Face.
 Retrieved January 16,      2023, from https://huggingface.co/mrm8488/t5-base-finetuned-question-generation-ap

-Further, we would like to thank [Amazon Web Services (AWS)](https://aws.amazon.com/) and [HuggingFace 🤗](https://huggingface.co/) for providing the infrastructure that made this project possible
+Further, we would like to thank [Amazon Web Services (AWS)](https://aws.amazon.com/) and [HuggingFace 🤗](https://huggingface.co/) for providing the infrastructure that made this project possible.